Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Ablation Study

 \subsection{Effect of AdaSTN}

 We regard the model only using flow-based alignment~\cite{PWC-Net} as the baseline.
-Then we modify the proposed AdaSTN to deformable convolution~\cite{DefConv} and STN~\cite{STN} to verify the effect of AdaSTN.
+We modify the proposed AdaSTN to deformable convolution~\cite{DefConv} and STN~\cite{STN} to verify the effect of AdaSTN.
 For deformable convolution, instead of calculating the offset by estimating the affine transformation matrix and vector according to Eqn.~(\ref{eqn:offset}), we estimate the offset directly.
 For STN, we replace the pixel-level offset with a global affine transformation.
 The PSNR gain of taking AdaSTN is 0.15 dB compared with deformable convolution and 0.1 dB compared with STN, as shown in Table~\ref{tab:ablation_AdaSTN}.
-And the visual results of using AdaSTN are visually more appealing, as shown in Fig.~\ref{fig:ablation_AdaSTN}.

-Meantime, for the image with the size of 1445$\times$945, setting $\mathbf{P} = \mathbf{0}$ (see Eqn.~(\ref{eqn:offset})) for AdaSTNs mentioned in Sec.~\ref{sec:alignment_gt} increases the average inference speed by $\sim$0.2 seconds without performance dropping.
+In addition, for the image with the size of 1445$\times$945, setting $\mathbf{P} = \mathbf{0}$ (see Eqn.~(\ref{eqn:offset})) for AdaSTNs increases the average inference speed by $\sim$0.2 seconds without performance dropping.